MeetMyRoute/T3A2-FullStackApp-PartA/README.md

     * Users can set their profile status to either "Private", "Traveling", or "Local".

 * Shared and private itinerary:
-    * Users share upcoming travel plans by entering their destination(s), travel dates.
+    * Users share upcoming travel plans by entering their destination(s) and travel dates.
     * Users add activities that are not shared publicly.

 * Search and filtering: